-Academic year 2022-23 objectives:
+Academic year 2023-24 objectives:

-Objective 1: Reduce the variation between boys and girls in Reading, Writing and Maths in terms of attainment and progress
+Objective 1: Reduce the variation between boys and girls in Writing in terms of attainment and progress

-Issue: Girls are outperforming boys in some cohorts
+Issue: Girls are outperforming boys in writing

-Action: Develop teaching and learning strategy across the school, with a focus on the engagement of boys
+Action: Develop teaching and learning strategy across the school, with a focus on the engagement of boys and the use of models and teacher modelling.
+The introduction of systematic grammar programme which is explicitly linked to the teaching of writing.
+Handwriting programme introduced and used across the school.

-Outcome: To see progress and % of boys increase to at least in line with National and equal to that of girls.
+Outcome: To see progress and % of boys increase to at least in line with National and equal to that of girls in writing.